 - The US and Hong Kong

-On January 22, the US confirmed its first case of the Wuhan virus.
+On January 22, the US confirmed its first case of the Covid-19 coronavirus.
 The patient is a US citizen in his 30s who has just returned from Wuhan.
 Later that day, Hong Kong also reported its first case of the virus after a 39-year-old man tested positive for the flu.